jakerains/servicessow/README.md

 ## Overview

 The Sterling Services: S.O.W.
 Generator is a Streamlit-based application designed to automate and streamline the process of creating Statements of Work (SOW).
-It uses OpenAI's GPT models to analyze project information from audio or text inputs and generate comprehensive answers to predefined project questions.
+It uses AWS Bedrock with Claude 3.5 Haiku to analyze project information from audio or text inputs and generate comprehensive answers to predefined project questions.

 ## Features

-- Audio transcription using OpenAI's Whisper API
+- Optimized audio transcription using AWS Transcribe with parallel processing
+- Automatic analysis after transcription
-- Text file processing
+- Support for multiple file formats (audio and text)
-- Customizable project questions
-- AI-powered analysis of project information
+- AI-powered analysis using AWS Bedrock and Claude 3.5 Haiku
-- Generation of formatted results in TXT, PDF, and DOCX formats
-- Downloadable transcripts with timestamps
+- Customizable project questions with instructions
+- Real-time progress tracking
+- Multiple output formats (TXT, PDF, DOCX)

 ## Requirements

-- Python 3.7+
+- Python 3.10+
+- AWS Account with access to:
+  - AWS Bedrock (Claude 3.5 Haiku model)
+  - AWS Transcribe
-- Streamlit
+  - S3 Bucket
-- OpenAI Python library
+- FFmpeg (for audio processing)
-- Other dependencies (listed in `requirements.txt`)
+- Required Python packages (listed in `requirements.txt`)

 ## Installation